 Typhoon threat to Korean GP subsides 4 October, 2013 A typhoon struck South Korea last year The threat of catastrophic stormy weather has eased in South Korea.
 Earlier, it was feared that Typhoon Fitow would strike the country’s southern region on Sunday, threatening the running of the Korean Grand Prix.
 But German sources SID and the newspaper Bild, as well as local daily Chosun Ilbo, say the typhoon has now changed course, and is expected to hit mainland China on Sunday or Monday instead.
 However, the reports say heavy rain and wind could still hit Sunday’s race in Yeongam.
 “Rain is predicted; perhaps really heavy rain,” commented World Champion Sebastian Vettel.
 “We don’t know exactly what’s coming.”
 (GMM.)
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.